Daniel-Heo/realtrans/README.md

 > 1. Install Python
 > 2. Run install.bat in the RealTrans folder
+> 3. Install CuDNN
-> 3. Run realtrans.exe in the RealTrans folder
+> 4. Run realtrans.exe in the RealTrans folder

 #### 1. Install Python ( Require 3.10.x ) : https://www.python.org/downloads/ ( *** Make sure to select run Admin and add PATH during installation. *** ) - Supports only up to Python 3.12.
 (Recommended version: 3.12.7 Windows installer (64-bit) ) *Important*
 ( Caution: It is recommended to install the Python installation folder in the simple format of C:\python\.
 If the path is complex, contains spaces, or contains non-English characters, it may not run sometimes. )